How to Train Your Referral Partners in Just 2 Steps

 Have you ever met someone at a networking event and hit it off?

 You schedule a time to meet over coffee or lunch…

 The meeting goes fabulously well.
 You both leave agreeing to find “mutually beneficial” ways to help each other, and then…

 Your new partner is suddenly whisked into the witness protection program.
 She’s incommunicado.

 What started out with so much promise, turns out to be a dud.

 Why Referral Partners Fail You

-In my 20 years in business, I’ve found that most everyone I meet is well meaning.
+In my 20 years in business, I’ve found that almost everyone I meet is well meaning.
 If they say they want to help, they do intend to help.